kaazing/gateway/doc/admin-reference/r_conf_serv_defs.md

 Notes
 -----

--   When ${the.gateway} responds to a file request, such as from the `directory` service, the response includes a Content-Type header based on the filename extension of the requested file.
+-   When the Gateway responds to a file request, such as from the `directory` service, the response includes a Content-Type header based on the filename extension of the requested file.
 The Content-Type header value is the specified MIME type for that extension.
-If the file extension is not mapped to a MIME type by a `mime-mapping` element, ${the.gateway} does not include a Content-Type header in its response.
+If the file extension is not mapped to a MIME type by a `mime-mapping` element, the Gateway does not include a Content-Type header in its response.
 -   You can specify MIME types for file extensions either in the `service-defaults` section or in a `service`.
 Specifying MIME types for file extensions in a `service` overrides any existing corresponding `mime-mapping` entries in the `service-defaults` section.
 See [service](#service) for more information.
--   If you specify two or more `mime-mapping` entries for the same extension in a single `service` or in `service-defaults`, ${the.gateway} only applies the last `mime-mapping` entry for that extension.
+-   If you specify two or more `mime-mapping` entries for the same extension in a single `service` or in `service-defaults`, the Gateway only applies the last `mime-mapping` entry for that extension.
 -   The `service-defaults` section in the default Gateway configuration includes the following standard mappings.
 You can modify these entries, but keep in mind that all `mime-mapping` entries must come after any [accept-options](#svcdftacceptoptions) you add to this section.

     </p>
-    **Note:** ${the.gateway.cap} has hard-coded internal MIME mappings that are equivalent to those provided in the `service-defaults` section of the `gateway-config.xml`, for backward compatibility with earlier releases of ${gateway.name.short}.
+    **Note:** The Gateway has hard-coded internal MIME mappings that are equivalent to those provided in the `service-defaults` section of the `gateway-config.xml`, for backward compatibility with earlier releases of KAAZING Gateway.
 You cannot remove these internal settings.
 You can, however, override them with new MIME-type values.

     The default Gateway `mime-mapping` entries are: